Student Services Department

-The Student Services & Counseling Department utilizes a number of important relationships to best serve each Jo girl.
+The Student Services Department utilizes a number of important relationships to best serve each student at The Jo.

-Each student is assigned to a counselor upon entering Josephinum Academy.
-Counselors seek to develop a trusting and caring relationship with students in order to help them develop emotionally and academically.
+Each student is assigned to a counselor or social worker upon entering Josephinum Academy.
+The Student Services Department seeks to develop a trusting and caring relationship with students in order to help them develop emotionally and academically.

-Parents are both welcome and encouraged to call or email counselors to work together to provide for the student.
+Parents are both welcome and encouraged to call or email The Student Services Department to work together to provide for the student.

-The counselor serves as the student’s advocate without violating confidentiality.
-The counselor works with teachers to enhance the student’s learning environment.
+The Student Services Department serves as the student’s advocate without violating confidentiality.
+The Student Services Department works with teachers to enhance the student’s learning environment.

 Important Processes and Forms